oxguy3/craftboot/README.md

 ## Credits

 Enormous thanks to sk89q for all his work creating SKCraft Launcher!
-And of course, thanks to Mojang and
+And of course, thanks to Mojang and anyone else who has made Minecraft what it is.

 ## License